 It is estimated 1,200 people with a learning disability die avoidably every year when timely access to good quality care could have saved them.
 While people with a learning disability die on average over two decades younger than people without a learning disability.

-Over ten years after Mencap highlighted the issue of people with a learning disability dying avoidably, Mencap’s Treat me well campaign is working with healthcare professionals and campaigners to change that.
+Over ten years after Mencap highlighted the issue of people with a learning disability dying avoidably (PDF), Mencap’s Treat me well campaign is working with healthcare professionals and campaigners to change that.